sinhapriyanshu200/repayai-loan-risk-model/README.md

 📥 **You can download it from [OneDrive](https://1drv.ms/f/c/a27ce39f4c705a7c/Es4NK0HEoLtJn1RoZsPwoF4BKpI3uwMEHaFvKg-qb9TqmA).**
-This dataset is initally extracted from [Kaggle](https://www.kaggle.com)
+This dataset is initally extracted from Kaggle.

 ---
 ## 🧠 Project Overview